-Rachel now has over 6 years' experience working within immigration law firms, has received the highest accreditation from the Office of the Immigration Services Commissioner and has developed a reputation as a really formidable advocate within the Immigration and Asylum Tribunals.
+Rachel is vastly experienced in all aspects of immigration law, has received the highest accreditation from the Office of the Immigration Services Commissioner and has developed a reputation as a formidable advocate within the Immigration and Asylum Tribunals.

 Her ambitions have always been to protect the rights and freedoms of ordinary and/or vulnerable people and accordingly she went on to provide advice and support to victims of domestic violence, homeless persons and the local migrant community.